MaxLeap/Docs/en/UserManual/Guide/Analytics.md

 ## Trend

-Trend shows how indexes(New Users, Active Users and Sessions) varies in different dimensions.
+Trend shows how properties(New Users, Active Users and Sessions) varies in different dimensions.

 The informaiton you can get from here includes but is not limited to: